Spectral estimation from simulations via sketching: Theoretical Guarantees

 The corollary suggests that as the simulation time $T \rightarrow \infty$, our compression ratio grows, until at some point it is not useful.
 However, $T$ should be seen as inversely proportional to the lowest desired frequency in the power spectrum, not total simulation time.
 For longer simulation times $\longT$, the data should be blocked into $B$ matrices $\X_{(1)}, \ldots,\X_{(B)}$, each of size $T = \longT/B$, and then form $\covmat = \frac{1}{B}\sum_{b=1}^B \X_{(b)}\X_{(b)}^\trans$, and similarly for $\widehat{\covmat}$, with fresh sketches $\sketch_{(b)}$ drawn for each block.
 If for some reason one needed arbitrarily low frequencies, and wanted the sample time autocorrelation to converge to the true time autocorrelation, then choose $B\propto \sqrt{\longT}$~\cite{timeSeries_Brockwell,Proakis2006}, but otherwise choose $B \propto \longT$ and hence the block size $T$ is constant.

-Thus given a fixed time $T$, the corollary says that $\gamma \approx \mathcal{O}(1/N)$ and hence as the amount of data increases, the compression savings are great; in fact, the absolute number of measurements $m$ is independent of the spatial size $N$.
-For example, this means that if one increases the resolution of a grid or mesh, the amount of data needed to be stored actually stays constant.
+Thus given a fixed time $T$, the corollary says that $\gamma \approx \mathcal{O}(1/N)$ and hence as the amount of data increases, the compression savings are great; in fact, the absolute number of measurements $m$ is independent of the spatial size $N$ for Gaussian and Haar sketches, and only logarithmically dependent on $N$ for the FJLT sketch.
+For example, this means that if one increases the resolution of a grid or mesh, the amount of data needed to be stored using a Gaussian sketch actually stays constant.
 This holds not just for 1D grids, but 3D or any dimension grids.

 We also note that the matrix $\covmat$ need not represent all grid points or particles, but could instead represent a subset of grid points or particles, and then the calculations are done independently for each $\covmat$ and averaged in the end.
 This may be beneficial in parallel and distributed computing, where each $\covmat$ might represent just the spatial locations stored in local memory.